google/fleetspeak/DESIGN.md

 [`sqlite.Datastore`](https://godoc.org/github.com/google/fleetspeak/fleetspeak/src/server/sqlite#Datastore)
 implements
 [`db.Store`](https://godoc.org/github.com/google/fleetspeak/fleetspeak/src/server/db#Store)
-backed by an Sqlite version 3 database.
+backed by an SQLite version 3 database.
 This implementation is used extensively in our unit tests, and its design choices focus on simplicity, safety and ease-of-use rather than performance.
 It is meant for testing, local demonstrations, and single server installations with a small number of clients.